 Let’s say that Buffalo’s 15 percent vacancy rate, the highest in the state, is reflected in my route and 15 percent of the addresses I pass are vacant or demolished.
 Who shall we ticket for impassable sidewalks in front of abandoned lots and buildings?
 Who is responsible for clearing the sidewalks fronting city-owned parking lots?
 These are purposely situated near commercial corridors that depend on foot traffic.
 The city, which is now our single largest land owner, does not obey its own shoveling laws.

-Next, let us factor in everything that interferes with adjacent-owner sidewalk clearance: physical limitations, out-of-town travel, lack of awareness, absentee landlords, too many other responsibilities and, most egregiously, snowplow operators who clear streets and driveways by dumping snow onto sidewalks.
+Next, let us factor in everything that interferes with adjacent-owner sidewalk clearance: physical limitations, out-of-town travel, lack of awareness, absentee landlords, too many other responsibilities and, most egregiously, snowplow operators who clear streets, parking lots, and driveways by dumping snow onto sidewalks.

-Nevertheless, since we’ve decided that owner shoveling is the ideal way to clear sidewalks, then why don’t we sell our street plows and lay off snowplow drivers to save on taxes, and require owners to clear streets, too?
+Nevertheless, since we’ve decided that owner shoveling is the ideal way to clear sidewalks, then why don’t we sell our street plows and lay off snowplow drivers to save on taxes, and require car owners to shovel out their own streets, with a hefty dose of editorial page shaming if they do not?

-We do not burden individuals in this way because one household failing to shovel would impede all drivers and all emergency vehicles.
-We plow our streets at public expense to provide safe, consistent, and equitable access for all.
+We do not burden individuals in this way because one household failing to shovel would impede all drivers and all vehicles.
+We plow our streets at public expense to provide safe, consistent, and equitable access.
 We also recognize that streets are public, not private property, and must be maintained at public expense.